sntfrc/nottino/README.md

 ## Usage

 1) Clone the repository on your Jetson Nano
-2) Download the [pre-trained model](https://TODO/nottino.pth) into the project directory
+2) Fine-tune the pre-trained model (nottino.pth) with included notebook
 3) Just run the run.sh script (or make it run automatically at startup).

 There is no need to 'make' or 'docker build'. run.sh automatically takes care of building and starting the Docker container, if it's not already cached; so it can be directly invoked without any preparation activity.